Bash script generates "interrupted system call" events on tty window resize

 This is a cut-down version of a real script that exhibited this behaviour, reduced to the point just before the behaviour stops occuring.

-Updated by Nikola M. almost 5 years ago
+Updated by Nikola M. about 6 years ago

 151a7 is older dev release but, it is neded to report bugss in newest possible OI.